From Patient Care Advocate to Senior Manager: How a Lifelong Passion for Healthcare Led to an MBA

 September 13, 2018 | Express Scripts

-Syed Ali is a Sr. Manager – Strategic Performance Solutions/#1HD Business Communications, based out of Dublin, Ohio and currently a member of Express Scripts’ Professional MBA Program.
+Syed Ali is a senior manager in Strategic Performance Solutions/#1HD Business Communications, based out of Dublin, Ohio and currently a member of Express Scripts’ Professional MBA Program.

 As a proud graduate of The Ohio State University (Go Buckeyes!), Express Scripts is my first (and only) full-time employer.
 In fact, I celebrated my 20th anniversary on September 8, 2018!

 Though I started the job thinking it would be something I could do for the summer, I fell in love with it my very first week.
 I made friends and recognized that Express Scripts was where I belonged.
-I even met the love of my life at Express Scripts: my wife, Laura, works as a Sr. Clinical Analyst in our PBM Services Benefit Operations organization.
+I even met the love of my life at Express Scripts: my wife, Laura, works as a senior clinical analyst in our PBM Services Benefit Operations organization.
 We are now happily married with two kids, Ryan and Layla.

 Over the years, I’ve changed roles and departments several times.
 Currently, I work in our Strategic Performance Solutions organization, which is responsible for the design, development, and delivery of training and communications solutions across Operations.
 Most recently, I was asked to lead our new #1HD Business Communications team.
 My team and I are focused on delivering communications to our employees across our Member Services and Home Delivery organization that support strategic initiatives, align with performance needs, and cultivate employee engagement.

 Some of my best days on the job are when I’m able to help others recognize how they’re making a difference.
 From my days as a training supervisor, to various roles leading Operations and Training teams, I’ve been able to see the impact that I can create when I can help others connect to our company’s mission around patient care.
 It truly is my purpose in my professional life.